Human trafficking in punjab: A case study of m.b. din district

 SINCE early 2000, we have gradually experienced a change in the country’s security landscape, especially in the cities: gated communities; intrusive stop-and-search pickets; zigzag barriers; armed deployments with bulletproof jackets and helmets and anxious citizens waiting in long queues; the list is endless.
 All these features generate an almost perpetual sense of fear amongst the

-Urban terrorism Read More »
+Crime of extra-judicial killing Read More »

 THE newly promulgated Punjab Civil Administration Ordinance 2016 (PCAO 2016) has fundamentally altered the administrative structure in districts of Punjab in many ways.
 It has reintroduced the office of the deputy commissioner (DC) along with the offices of commissioners and assistant commissioners in divisions and sub-divisions respectively.
 It has also formalised the DC’s control over